AvaGen is a new genetic test that identifies the risk of developing keratoconus and the presence of corneal

 Check back soon for additional data on variant confirmations in relation to their individual impacts to the

-AvaGen will be available in the U.S. in late 2019/early 2020.
+AvaGen will be returning to the U.S. in 2021.
 To support the test, Avellino has created easy-to-use forms

 and materials for your practice, including patient support materials.
 We want to make the test process as